Bacon and Cheese Puff Recipe

 If you don’t have an extra set of hands, a large coffee cup or small bowl helps hold the piping bag as you fill it with the puff batter.
 Fold the bag over as far as you can in order to get the batter as low as possible into the bag.
 If you don’t have piping bags, you can use a clean plastic storage bag and cut off the corner to make a half-inch hole.

-Pipe into rounds spaced about an inch apart.
+Step 3: Pipe your cheese and bacon puff batter into rounds spaced about an inch apart.

 Bacon and Cheese Puffs (Gougeres)